Tahoe Rim Trail For Mountain Biking

-Encircling scenic Lake Tahoe, the 150 mile Tahoe Rim Trail is open to mountain biking and follows high ridges and mountain tops on a spectacular circuit around the largest alpine lake.
+Encircling scenic Lake Tahoe in the Tahoe National Forest, the 150 mile Tahoe Rim Trail is open to mountain biking and follows high ridges and mountain tops on a spectacular circuit around the largest alpine lake.
 The southwestern quadrant parallels the Pacific Crest Trail (no bikes).

 The section of the TRT between Tahoe City and Tahoe Vista is the BEST alpine riding around.
 A little of everything.
 Almost all singletrack.
 Brutal climbs, screaming descents, great technical riding.
 This trail section of trail was mostly built by mountain bikers, but the agency which is in charge of managing it (Lake Tahoe Interagency …something) is run by HOHAS.